cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 > ![](images/warning.png){height=12pt}
 > *This section about miniconda is experimental and has not been
 > tested.
-We are looking for contributors that help completing
+We are looking for contributors that help to complete
 > it.
-If you use anaconda or miniconda we recommend to manage it via
+If you use anaconda or miniconda we recommend managing it via
 > pyenv.*

 To install mini conda you can use the following commands: